 Preparing a Tribe of Prophets for Our Time

 Reflections from Richard (Dick) M. Gray, PhD.
 Richard Gray was a founder of PGS.
-He also had a Theology degree and in 1973 he founded World College West, a fully accredited school predicated on the belief that experiencing "world study" was just as important to a complete education as class work, to understand global impact.
-The college's World Study Programs were established in China, Mexico, Nepal, India, Ghana, and Russia.
-World College West evolved into Presidio World College in 1992 which in 2003 become Presidio Graduate School we know today.
+He also had a theology degree and in 1973 he founded World College West, a fully accredited school predicated on the belief that experiencing “world study” was just as important to a complete education as classwork to understand global impact.
+The college’s World Study Programs were established in China, Mexico, Nepal, India, Ghana, and Russia.
+World College West evolved into Presidio World College in 1992 which in 2003 become the Presidio Graduate School we know today.

 The Need for Prophets

 Every age and culture has had a need for prophets.
 The term originally described the succession of spiritual pioneers who appeared in Israel in the 365 years between 1244 BCE and 879 BCE, including Amos, Hosea, Jeremiah, Isaiah, and others who were seen as “spokespersons for God.”
 Initially the term prophet (“navi” in Hebrew) was understood to mean “foreteller,” i.e. one whose view of the future was informed by the dangers of social and political conditions that prevailed at the time.
 Increasingly, however, the meaning became one of “forthteller,” i.e. one who speaks truth to power.
 In both cases, prophets were understood to be “seers” or wisdom teachers who were able to analyze the likely results of existing inequities or injustice.
 In the Greek lexicon, “profetes” meant an interpreter of oracles or other hidden things.

 In current usage, a prophet is one who serves as an intermediary, one who is able to see more clearly than most and who therefore advocates and emulates change in social practices and norms.